dgp1130/rules_prerender/README.md

 ### Generating multiple pages

-`prerender_page_bundled()` is only capable of generating a single file.
-Generating multiple files would require multiple `prerender_page_bundled()` rules, which could get excessive in certain circumstances.
-For instance, generating a page for every post on a blog, would require a `prerender_page_bundled()` target for every post, which could get out of hand.

-To help with this, we can use `prerender_multi_page_bundled()` which allows us to generate many files all at once!
+We can generate multiple pages just as easily as the one.
+We just need to yield more files.
 Take this example where we render HTML files for a bunch of markdown posts in a blog.

 ```typescript
 // my_blog/posts_prerender.ts